03Ved/major-project/README.md

 You can create your own account using SignUp feature, or use this default if you don't wish to:
 username: Bob
 password: password
+Note: Only owner of a listing can edit or delete the listing.
+If you wish to make changes or to delete a listing, you can become an owner of a new listing and try these features on it.

+Here is the link for the project: https://major-project-43ou.onrender.com/listings

 Thank-You!